-In this part-time, two-year substance abuse counseling program, focus is on developing both basic and intermediatelevel knowledge and skills required of entry-level substance use disorder counselors and a emphasis on developing a personal and professional maturity through a self-exploration process.
+In this part-time, two-year substance use disorder counseling program, the focus is on developing both basic and intermediatelevel knowledge and skills required of entrylevel substance use disorder counselors and an emphasis on developing a personal and professional maturity through a selfexploration process.
 One is prepared for entering the field through exposure to the entire range of the 12 Core Functions required of the substance use disorder counselor.
-The learner will engage in development of micro skills and group facilitation skills, mock assessments and goal development, as well as introduction to multiple theories of counseling, interventions and techniques for working with clients.
-Contact Information Program Coordinator: Gwen Williams Location: FA 206 Phone: (808) 455-0365 Fax: (808) 455-0633 Email: gwenw@hawaii.edu
+The learner will engage in the development of micro skills and group facilitation skills, mock assessments, and goal development, as well as an introduction to multiple theories of counseling, interventions, and techniques for working with clients.

+Program Coordinator: Gwen Williams Location: FA 206 Phone: (808) 455-0365 Fax: (808) 455-0633 Email: gwenw@hawaii.edu

-Upon completion of the program, students will be able to do the following:
+Program Learning Outcomes Upon completion of the program, students will be able to do the following:

-- Recognize the medical, societal, psychological, and family affects of abuse and addiction with regard to alcohol and other drugs - Identify Hawai'i's prevention/intervention and treatment system, its strengths and limitations - Develop an awareness of issues and other personal values/biases that might impact one's effectiveness as a substance abuse counselor - Demonstrate knowledge and application of the Twelve Core Functions engaged by the alcohol and drug abuse counselor, and know how these functions apply to the continuum of care - Demonstrate an ability to do an effective biopsychosocial assessment and display a basic knowledge of counseling approaches used with individuals and groups - Identify the ethical and legal issues that confront the counseling professional, and abide by them when in the field - Distinguish the stages of the treatment process, including aftercare, relapse prevention, and the issues relevant to their clients involved in each stage of intervention - Display attending, active listening, and other counseling skills in their work with individuals and groups
+- Recognize the medical, societal, psychological, and family effects of use disorder and addiction with regard to alcohol and other drugs - Identify Hawai'i's prevention/ intervention and treatment system, its strengths and limitations - Develop an awareness of issues and other personal values/biases that might impact one's effectiveness as a substance use disorder counselor - Demonstrate knowledge and application of the Twelve Core Functions engaged by the alcohol and drug use disorder counselor, and know how these functions apply to the continuum of care - Demonstrate an ability to do an effective biopsychosocial assessment and display a